How to Manage Parking Lot Payments: 3 Options to Consider

 - With “honor system” parking, there will always be those who are not honorable, thus you will miss out on their parking fees.

 - Methods that require people to take a ticket to park, then pay to have it validated have their own disadvantages.
 For one, you still have to have either an expensive machine or a paid person who hands out the tickets as vehicles enter the parking lot.
 And two, people often set the ticket down and forget to bring it with them; this forces them back to their car to retrieve it which can make them annoyed with your organization and is poor customer service.
 And finally, you have to have either a machine or a person who checks to ensure that the ticket has been validated as they leave the parking lot.

 Deciding whether to have people simply pay at the building depends upon a lot of factors.
 How trustworthy is your clientele?
 How badly do you want the parking fees and is it okay if you miss out on some?
 Does it make financial sense to do it this way?

 Manned Parking Booth

 The third option for how to manage a parking lot and collect payments is to have a fully manned parking attendant booth located inside or at the entrance or exit of your parking lot, and have an employee who collects payments.
 Having one or two employees right onsite whenever the lot is open can provide a variety of benefits.
-First, it offers one layer of security and deterrence.
+First, a parking garage booth offers one layer of security and deterrence.
 Second, it offers customers a place to go with questions.
-Third, it makes payment collection easy and guaranteed.
+Third, a parking garage booth makes payment collection easy and guaranteed.

 A few tips if you go this route: